edgedb/edgedb/docs/stdlib/math.rst

     :index: absolute

-    Return the absolute value of the input *x*.
+    Returns the absolute value of the input.

     .. code-block:: edgeql-repl